-ESRD Network 18 is tasked with providing support to dialysis facilities related to emergency preparedness, planning, and response.
-To ensure this support is provided, the Network:
+ESRD Network 7 is tasked with providing support to dialysis facilities related to emergency preparedness, planning, and response.
+The Network conducts a risk assessment and submits an emergency plan annually to CMS.
+The Network works closely with the KCER Program and other stakeholders to ensure patients have access to dialysis before and after an emergency event.

-- Conducts a risk assessment and submits an emergency plan annually to CMS. - Provides education and technical assistance to dialysis facilities and patients related to emergency preparedness, including hurricane readiness. - Monitors and tracks the open and closed status of facilities and the location of patients during the response to an emergency event. - Works closely with KCER and other stakeholders to ensure patients have access to dialysis before and after an emergency event.
+The Network issues weather preparedness alerts to facilities in the affected areas.
+The Network collects facility information related to planned closures prior to an event and then monitors and tracks the open and closed status of facilities and the location of patients during the response.
+Resources regarding disaster preparedness and response are provided to patients and staff via email to all facilities and discussed during technical assistance calls when facilities contact the Network's toll-free helpline.

-Below are the emergency events Network 18 responded to during 2023.
+Below are the emergency events Network 7 responded to during 2023.

-January 2023
+April 2023